rohithagannamaneedi/Ecommerce-Follow-Along/README.md

 * Created put request for updating quantity for cart item.

 # Milestone 20:
-* Backend endpoint for User details
+* Backend endpoint for User details.
 * Created endpoint for User-details in backend.
 * Created User.jsx for User-details in frontend.